 Students can now take part in the clinic as a formal module for their undergraduate studies or they can volunteer in order to develop their skills.
 As well as initial and on-the-job training and supervision, the students will also receive ongoing instruction in matters such as ethics, office management and case handling systems.

-If you are a current or potential student, or a representative of a local legal firm and would like more information about the Legal and Financial Advice Clinic, please email firstname.lastname@example.org
+If you are a current or potential student, or a representative of a local legal firm and would like more information about the Legal Advice Clinic, please email email@example.com or telephone 01443 668600

 The importance of this clinic is not to be underestimated.
 Not only is it an important facility for the community to provide access to legal advice where legal aid is no longer available but it is an excellent opportunity for the students to gain the practical skills that are required and highly sought after if they are seeking a career within the highly competitive legal profession.
 Craig Court, Harding Evans